CameronSamuell/cameronsamuell.github.io/_posts/2022-05-30-joadia-submission.md

 comments: false
 ---

-## DDDDDDRRRRRAAAAAAAAAFT.
+# DDDDDDRRRRRAAAAAAAAAFT.
 This is a Draft.

 The Joadia Islands are a dark and sinister place.
 Or at least, it would seem so if you were to look at the fatality rate during recent tsunamis that occured on my laptop.
 Sorry folks, turns out that C130 wasn't coming for you after all.

 The task here was create an agent that would play the Joadia turn-based tabletop game, and play to win.
 For me, this was my first experience with reinforcement learning and I used to it explore imitation learning with the hope of replicating some of the success that transfer learning has had in other machine learning fields.
 I figure that I had so many ideas for how to improve the model, I couldn't wait around for it to train from scratch every time.
+I wanted to start with a pre-trained model that I could finesse.

 Did it work?
 No it did not.